ringcentral/ringcentral-api-docs/docs/ai/faq.md

 i.e. automated call/meeting transcripts, interaction analysis, summaries, emotion detection, etc

-### What capabilities these Conversational Intelligence APIs don't provide today?
+### What capabilities these Artificial Intelligence APIs don't provide today?

 Below are the capabilities that are not provided out of the box today (and may come in later)